gabrielbeguren/AlceEngine/Documentation/CLI/cli.md

 This command initiates a compilation of the project using an alias name.
 There are two compilation methods available for building the project:

-* <u><ins>Full Compilation</ins></u>: This method includes all files inside the <u>./Source</u> folder in the compilation queue.
+* <ins>__Full Compilation__</ins>: This method includes all files inside the <ins>./Source</ins> folder in the compilation queue.
 It is recommended for releases and major tests.

-* <u>__Express Compilation__</u>: This method only includes the last modified files inside the <u>./Source</u> folder in the compilation queue.
+* <ins>__Express Compilation__</ins>: This method only includes the last modified files inside the <ins>./Source</ins> folder in the compilation queue.
 It is recommended for minor changes and quick adjustments.

-<u>By default, full compilation will be the chosen compilation method</u>.
+<ins>By default, full compilation will be the chosen compilation method</ins>.

-Once compilation succeded, output files will be generated inside the <u>./Build/Out</u> folder, following the next scheme:
+Once compilation succeded, output files will be generated inside the <ins>./Build/Out</ins> folder, following the next scheme:

 ```bash
 Build